 TCR SCR Interaction

-This CP has a significant crossover with the Targeted Charging Review (TCR) Significant Code Review (SCR) which is currently being progressed by Ofgem, which is looking at residual charging more generally.
+This CP has a significant crossover with the Targeted Charging Review (TCR) Significant Code Review (SCR) which is currently being progressed by Ofgem.
 Ofgem has indicated that it views this CP as a ‘quick win’ which can be progressed in isolation whilst the TCR looks at the issue of residual charging more fundamentally.

-The Working Group noted that Ofgem released a ‘minded to’ consultation on 28 November 2018 and which closed on 04 February 2019 and has undertaken development of these CPs with this in mind.
+The Working Group noted that Ofgem released a ‘minded to’ consultation on 28 November 2018 and which closed on 04 February 2019 and the Working Group has undertaken the development of these CPs with this in mind.

 Electricity Network Access and Forward-Looking Charging Review SCR Interaction